Community Calendar: May 10-20

 Fun & Games, Falmouth Memorial Library, 5 Lunt Road.
 Pokemon & More, 3:30-4:15 p.m.
 Fridays; Magic Matches!
 2:30-4:30 p.m.
 Saturdays; Lego Club, 2:30-3:30 p.m.
 Saturdays.

-Baby and Parent Get-Together, 11:30 a.m.
-Tuesdays, Freeport Community Library, 10 Library Drive.
-Come with babies up to 18 months to listen to music, play and socialize.
+Baby and Parent Get Together, 11:30 a.m., Tuesdays, Freeport Community Library, 10 Library Drive.
+Parents, grandparents and caregivers are invited to come with babies up to 18 months listen to music, play and meet new people

 Lego Club, Freeport Community Library, 10 Library Drive, 3:30-4:30 p.m. first Wednesday through April.
 Open play, all Legos provided for children age 5-11, must be accompanied by an adult.